STATS 732 : Foundations of Statistical Inference

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 3.5 hours of lectures, a 2 hour tutorial, 2 hours of reading and thinking about the content and 2.5 hours of work on assignments and/or test preparation.
+For this course, you can expect 3 hours of lectures, two 1-hour tutorials, 3 hours of reading and thinking about the content and 2 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).